weslenng/weslenng/README.md

 ***

-- Building the future of Food & Hospitality 🍖
+- Building the future of food and hospitality 🍖
 - Learning some ML languages 🐫

 ### Contact 💬